Why Ready Matters

 The idea that the high-priority product backlog items should be “ready” or “workable” dates back to the first Scrum book published in 2002.
 Ready items can be pulled into the sprint by the team and quickly turned into a product increment, as the following image illustrates.

-If the user stories that are likely to be worked on in the next sprint aren’t ready, then the team cannot create a product increment.
-It is therefore important to ensure that there are enough ready items on the product backlog.
-Consequently, my Product Canvas uses a dedicated ready section, as the picture below shows:
+If the user stories that are likely to be worked on in the next sprint aren’t ready, then the team will struggle to create a product increment.
+It is therefore important to ensure that there are enough ready items on the product backlog before a sprint starts.

 What Ready Means